yvelikova/axway-open-docs/content/en/docs/apigtw_ref/managedomain_ref.md

 "linkTitle": "Managedomain command reference", "weight":"02",
 "date": "2019-10-14",
-"description": "Learn how to run the `managedomain` commandin different modes:"
+"description": "Run the `managedomain` command in different modes."
 }

 This topic describes how to run `managedomain` in the following modes: